microsoft/pxt-arcade/docs/hardware.md

 ## Adding Arcade to a New Board

-See the [Arcade Hardware Development](/hardware/dev) page to find out how to add Arcade to new board.
+See the [Arcade Hardware Development](/hardware/dev) page to find out how to add Arcade to a new board.